KingsburyLab/kingsbury-group-website/content/research/electrochem.md

 ---
 <!-- {{< figure src="icon_echem.png" width="100">}} -->

 Our fundamental research on membranes is motivated by **electrically-driven** separation and energy processes such as electrodialysis and redox flow batteries.
-We perform lab-scale testing of electrochemical devices and use electrochemical techniques like impedance spectroscopy (EIS), chronopotentiometry, and open-circuit voltage to characterize membrane performance.
+We perform lab-scale testing of electrochemical devices and use electrochemical techniques like impedance spectroscopy (EIS) to characterize membrane performance.